vavardan/OCI-DNS-view/Deployment.md

                             }
                         }

----

-**Configuration objects for Spoke VCNs (Prod and PreProd):**

-- **1st object**: NSG configuration, which then is attached to the Prod DNS Forwarder.
+- **1st object for Spoke**: NSG configuration, which then is attached to the Prod DNS Forwarder.
 This allows required Ingress and Egress traffic for DNS communication with Hub DNS Listener.

                             "NSG-LZP-P-PROJECTS-DNS-KEY": {
                                 "display_name": "nsg-lzp-p-projects-dns",